jaamiujamaal/jaamiujamaal.github.io/README.md

 ### A beautiful minimal and accessible portfolio template for Developers ✨.

-To View the live site click [here &rarr;](https://portfolio-template.surge.sh)
+To View the live site click [here &rarr;](https://jaamiujamaal.github.io/)

 ![Portfolio Gif](/images/portfolio.gif)

 ## Want to learn How to create a template like this ?

-You can watch [this video series](https://www.youtube.com/watch?v=1nchVfpMGSg&list=PLwJBGAxcH7GzdavgKlCACbESzr-40lw3L) on my youtube channel where I re-create this from scratch.
+You can watch how to re-create this from scratch [this video series](https://www.youtube.com/watch?v=1nchVfpMGSg&list=PLwJBGAxcH7GzdavgKlCACbESzr-40lw3L) on the youtube channel.

 ## Features